-Within 10 days 14 calendar days of the close of each mediation session and on the form Certification of Session provided by the court, the mediator must email ashall report to the designated Clerk's Office email address ADR Unit indicating: the date the session was held, whether the case settled in whole or in part, whether any follow-up is scheduled, any stipulations the parties agree may be disclosed, and any other data necessary for the effective management of the program which would not violate expectations of confidentiality.
-The ADR UnitClerk's Office will shall file the certification.
+Within 14 calendar days of the close of each mediation session and on the form Certification of Session provided by the court, the mediator must email a report to ADR@ilnd.uscourts.gov indicating: the date the session was held, whether the case settled in whole or in part, whether any follow-up is scheduled, any stipulations the parties agree may be disclosed, and any other data necessary for the effective management of the program which would not violate expectations of confidentiality.

-Within the same 10 day period 14 calendar days, if a settlement was reached, the mediator shall help assist the parties in drafting a settlement agreement and a stipulation to dismiss which, when once executed, is then electronically filed with the court.
+Within the same 14 calendar days, if a settlement was reached, the mediator shall assist the parties in drafting a settlement agreement and a stipulation to dismiss which, once executed, is then electronically filed with the court.